 Using Cannabis and Cannabinoids for Pain

 The Chinese used cannabis in traditional Chinese medical therapy at least 5000 years ago.
-Indian texts show usage of the plant at around 2000 BCE for the treatment of migraine pain, visceral pain and neuralgic pains.
+Indian texts show usage of the plant at around 2000 BCE to treat migraine pain, visceral pain, and neuralgic pains.
 Egyptians also used the drug, with remains of hemp found in ancient burial tombs.
 Evidence suggests it was used to treat glaucoma and the pain of childbirth.
-Assyrians used hemp for the “depression of spirits”.
-Ancient Israeli cultures, the Greeks, the Romans, and Islamic countries used hemp (as the young tender leaves) for the treatment of earaches and other types of pain.Cannabis Use In the Western World
+Assyrians used hemp for the “depression of spirits.”
+Ancient Israeli cultures, the Greeks, the Romans, and Islamic countries used hemp (as the young tender leaves) to treat earaches and other types of pain.Cannabis Use In the Western World

-Despite this, insurance companies try to “Paint a picture” and demonize users of cannabis before a jury.
+In California, cannabis is authorized explicitly for medical use with a prescription.
+Despite this, insurance companies try to “paint a picture” and demonize users of cannabis before a jury.
 Sad but true.

-Modern research equates the pain relief of cannabis to the relief found when taking codeine.
+Modern research equates the pain relief of cannabis to the comfort found when taking codeine.
 Research has found similarities between cannabis and endogenous opioids.
-Other research found that cannabis reduces the release of serotonin in the platelets of patients suffering from migraine headaches.
-It seems also to act on the dopamine system, inhibiting dopamine systems associated with pain.
+Another study found that cannabis reduces the release of serotonin in the platelets of patients suffering from migraine headaches.
+It also acts on the dopamine system, inhibiting the dopamine systems associated with pain.
 Cannabis inhibits the synthesis of prostaglandin E2, found in inflammatory conditions.
-Studies showed that THC, the main ingredient in cannabis was twenty times more potent than taking aspirin and about twice as potent as hydrocortisone.
+Studies showed that THC, the main ingredient in cannabis, was twenty times more potent than taking aspirin and about twice as powerful as hydrocortisone.
 The seeds of cannabis have been found to have anti-inflammatory properties.
-It seems also to potentiate the positive effects of opioids on pain relief.Practical Applications of Cannabis Use
+It also seems to potentiate the positive effects of opioids on pain relief.Practical Applications of Cannabis Use

 Nabilone is another synthetic THC medication that is said to have a lower abuse potential than regular marijuana.
-It hasn’t been found to be more efficacious than smoked marijuana and has the side effects of dysphoria and drowsiness.
+It isn’t more efficacious than smoked marijuana and has the side effects of dysphoria and drowsiness.
 Levonantradol is another form of synthetic THC that carries the same side effects as Nabilone.
 Ajulemic acid is derived from delta-8-THC; it is being tested in animal models as a possible anti-inflammatory medication and pain reliever.Smoked Cannabis

-Crude preparations of cannabis contain mostly delta-9-THC, which needs to be heated in order to be active.
+Crude preparations of cannabis contain mostly delta-9-THC, which must be heated to be active.
 This is why cannabis is much better in its smoked form.
-Oral cannabis needs to be heated to about 200 degrees Celsius for at least five minutes before it can be effective.
-Cannabis has become more potent in recent years but this is considered a good thing because the lungs are exposed to less tar and other substances because there are fewer inhalations to get the same effect.Oral THC
+Oral cannabis needs to be heated to about 200 degrees Celsius for at least five minutes before being effective.
+Cannabis has become more potent in recent years, but this is considered a good thing because the lungs are exposed to less tar and other substances because fewer inhalations get the same effect.Oral THC

 Oral THC has its negative aspects.
-The uptake of THC is erratic when taken orally and, as mentioned, the liver metabolizes most of it before it reaches the brain and the rest of the vascular system.
-If lipids are used at the same time as oral intake of cannabis, the intestinal absorption is markedly enhanced.
-It has been found that smoking an unfiltered joint has the best efficacy and works the fastest even when compared to other smoked forms of cannabis.
+The uptake of THC is erratic when taken orally, and, as mentioned, the liver metabolizes most of it before it reaches the brain and the rest of the vascular system.
+If lipids are used simultaneously as oral intake of cannabis, the intestinal absorption is markedly enhanced.
+It has been found that smoking an unfiltered joint has the best efficacy and works the fastest even compared to other smoked forms of cannabis.
 Rectal suppositories are possible other alternatives to smoking in patients who want to avoid the pulmonary side effects of smoking cannabis.
 Some researchers are looking into using THC as a sublingual tablet.
-Pure THC aerosolized has been tried but it can lead to bronchoconstriction.
+Pure THC aerosolized has been tried, but it can lead to bronchoconstriction.
 Skin patches are also being investigated for pain control.Sacramento Personal Injury Lawyer